bhoomildayani182/stackspout/README.md

   -> most notably `external` to add Applications into Nextcloud as hub

 ### New Applications

+Following are the applications Stackspout adds beyond Stackspin.
+Unlike Stackspin, there is currently no mechanism to add those individually, they come in one package with the repository.

-below list is formatted as:
+Below list is formatted as:
 > subdomain: Service (helmrepo, if not provided by the service authors)

 #### Stable including Single-Sign-On